 The Task Force on Climate-related Financial Disclosures (TCFD) are climate-related financial disclosure recommendations designed to help companies provide better information to support informed capital allocation.
 Disclosure recommendations are structured around four thematic areas that represent core elements of how organizations operate: (1) governance around climate-related risks and opportunities; (2) strategy about the actual and potential impacts of climate-related risks and opportunities; (3) risk management process used by the organization to identify, assess, and manage climate-related risks; and (4) metrics and targets used to assess and manage relevant climate-related risks and opportunities.

 These four thematic areas are intended to interlink and inform each other.
 For further details, please refer to Cigna’s TCFD Report module.

 United Nations Global Compact

-Cigna was the first U.S. health insurance company to sign on to the United Nations Global Compact (UNGC).
-As a signatory to the UNGC since 2015, we are committed to living out the Compact's ten principles in our everyday business operations.
+Cigna was the first U.S. health services company to sign on to the United Nations Global Compact (UNGC).
+As a signatory to the UNGC since 2015, we are committed to living out the Compact's 10 principles in our everyday business operations.
 In this report, we provide our annual communication on progress (COP), as well as the activities undertaken to advance the principles of the UNGC.
-We also include a UNGC Index tab, which cross-references the ten principles with annual updates on our management approach and how our company addresses the principles.
+We also include a UNGC Index tab, which cross-references the 10 principles with annual updates on our management approach and how our company addresses the principles.